gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.34: Fixing a bug that prevented the proper display of the return page.
+[Mar 18, 2014]
 * V6.33: Code to suppress some notices.
 New feature in the Pro version -- alternate product.
 [Mar 16, 2015]
 * V6.32: Improvements in the login check functions.
 Adding a Pro feature to popup the PayPal transaction window.
 [Mar 9, 2015]
 * V6.31: Code cleanup.
 [Mar 7, 2015]